Providing a welcome for those seeking a church, Western Hills United Methodist Church (WHUMC) welcomes you!

 Youth, Sundays @ 5:00 PM

-“Praiz’n” Contemporary Service, (except 5th Saturdays) Saturdays @ 6:00 PM (SEE Summer Schedule)
+“Praiz’n” Contemporary Service, (except 4th and 5th Saturdays) Saturdays @ 6:00 PM (SEE Summer Schedule)

 Wednesday Evening Activities, Wednesdays @ 6:15 PM